 HACC has articulation agreements with more than 65 institutions.
-These agreements allow learners to transfer from two years at HACC to the third year at another institution.
+These agreements allow students to transfer from two years at HACC to the third year at another institution.

 Can I receive a reduced tuition rate if I am a Pennsylvania resident?

-- Many learners can receive the in-state tuition rate.
+- Many students can receive the in-state tuition rate.
 You must be a Pennsylvania resident for at least one year.